pygridgen/hologridgen/README.md

 # holo-gridgen
-GUI interface to pygridgen using the [Holoviz](holoviz.org) tool suite, using panel, holoviews and geoviews
+WIP: GUI interface to pygridgen using the [Holoviz](holoviz.org) tool suite, using panel, holoviews and geoviews

+## The Plan:

 ### Interface
 GUI with control points plotted in the context of coastlines, bathymetry